antonyaz/sourcecode/flink-1.14.4/docs/content/docs/dev/datastream/operators/joining.md

 {{< img src="/fig/sliding-window-join.svg" width="80%" >}}

-In this example we are using sliding windows with a size of two milliseconds and slide them by one millisecond, resulting in the sliding windows `[-1, 0],[0,1],[1,2],[2,3], …`.<!-- TODO: Can -1 actually exist?--> The joined elements below the x-axis are the ones that are passed to the `JoinFunction` for each sliding window.
+In this example we are using sliding windows with a size of two milliseconds and slide them by one millisecond, resulting in the sliding windows `[-1, 0],[0,1],[1,2],[2,3], …`.<!-- todo: Can -1 actually exist?--> The joined elements below the x-axis are the ones that are passed to the `JoinFunction` for each sliding window.
 Here you can also see how for example the orange ② is joined with the green ③ in the window `[2,3]`, but is not joined with anything in the window `[1,2]`.

 {{< tabs "a3d3218b-dd25-4428-bfbb-d02522d95661" >}}
 {{< tab "Java" >}}